“Life is as simple as these three questions:What do I want?Why do I want it?How will I achieve it?” ― Shannon L. Alder

 - Time my errands to coincide with my grandson getting home from school.

-- Get groceries, specifically on Wednesday as it is senior day at a 5% discount.
+- Get groceries, specifically on senior day for the 5% discount.

 I can’t fault the things I had to do: